 9 Using the National Credit Code

-Usually, purchasers of cars enter into a number of contracts: there is a car sale contract between the purchaser and the car trader, a separate finance contract between the purchaser and a lender, and a A restriction attached to ownership of property to secure the repayment of money borrowed.
-The mortgage stops the owner of the property selling it until they have paid off the debt. over the car, to protect the lender’s interest.
+Usually, purchasers of cars enter into a number of contracts: there is a car sale contract between the purchaser and the car trader, a separate finance contract between the purchaser and a lender, and a mortgage over the car, to protect the lender’s interest.

 If the purchaser arranges their own finance, the NCC usually applies to the finance contract between the purchaser and the lender.

-Under section 21 of the NCC, after a finance contract is made, the A person who owes a debt. may terminate the contract (in writing) unless:
+Under section 21 of the NCC, after a finance contract is made, the debtor may terminate the contract (in writing) unless: